Artists in Residence

 Applications should be emailed to jmilastship@gmail.com.
 They should include the following:

-6. A cover sheet with name, contact address, email and telephone numbers, along with the preferred date of arrival in Khajuraho for the start of residency, and confirmation that you will stay in Khajuraho for the duration agreed upon for your residency.
+A cover sheet with name, contact address, email and telephone numbers, along with the preferred date of arrival in Khajuraho for the start of residency, and confirmation that you will stay in Khajuraho for a duration of two months from that date.

-Selected artists will be notified by email.
+Selected artists will be notified by email by within a week after each deadline.
 We are unable to reply individually to other applicants.